 You can use a keyboard or a suitable DVR to control the dome.
 A suitable DVR would be one with PTZ functionality built into it and preferably Pelco-D protocol.
-If your DVR has a list of protocols it's always best to try "JEC" first or "Pelco-D" protocol, as these are very widely available.
-In the DVR, with either JEC or Pelco-D set, you must also make sure you set up the "baud-rate" to 2400.
+If your DVR has a list of protocols it's always best to try "Pelco-D" first or "JEC" protocol, as these are very widely available.
+In the DVR, with either Pelco-D or JEC set, you must also make sure you set up the "baud-rate" to 2400.
 JEC protocol is very similar to Pelco-D but has a wider tolerance.